 Where to eat and drink in Sheki

-• Check out Naxis Cafe (decent Americano coffee and sweet cakes)
+- Check out Naxis Cafe (decent Americano coffee and sweet cakes)

 Things to see and do in Sheki

-Shaki Castle Historical building with nice gardens.
+Shaki Castle Historical building with lovely gardens.

 Getting around Sheki

-Old Lada’s, now used as taxis, are never more than a block away, for those who need a ride.
+Old Lada’s, now used as taxis, are never more than a block away for those who need a ride.
 The old town is best discovered on foot.
-The walk up from the main area of the city takes around thirty minutes with a few stops to chat with the locals.
+The walk up from the main area of the city takes around thirty minutes, with a few stops to chat with the locals.

 Lahic